From Evidence to Verdict: An Agent-Based Forensic Framework for AI-Generated Image Detection: Discussion and Limitations

 \mypara{Dependency on External Services} The framework's effectiveness is inherently tied to the availability and reliability of external services, particularly reverse image search APIs and metadata extraction tools.
 Changes in API policies, service outages, or modifications to search algorithms could impact the framework's performance.
 This dependency creates potential points of failure that are beyond the system's direct control.

-\mypara{Adversarial Metadata Manipulation} Our framework lies in its reliance on image EXIF metadata as a key source of forensic evidence.
+\mypara{Adversarial Metadata Manipulation} The framework’s reliance on image EXIF metadata as a key source of forensic evidence is a limitation.
 However, adversaries could potentially manipulate image metadata to mislead the detection system.
 For instance, attackers could inject fake EXIF data mimicking legitimate camera parameters into AI-generated images.
 Such metadata spoofing attacks could compromise the reliability of our metadata extraction tool, which currently shows high reliability rates in our evaluation.